What Is Mindfulness?

 What’s the best way to learn?

 Most people find that some guidance is helpful initially via a class or course of some kind.
 This can be especially helpful if you think you’re ‘no good at meditating’.
-Being able to access regular sessions helps with motivation to keep your own practice going (read more about that here).
+Being able to access regular sessions helps with motivation to keep your own practice going.
 It can also be useful to connect with other people who are learning.
 You can get CD’s or downloads with guided meditations to listen to at home.
 My recordings can be found on the Meditations and Mini-Meditations pages of this blog.

 If you’re not quite ready for regular meditation, but you want to develop a more mindful response to worry, stress and overwhelm – you can still learn to live more mindfully in everyday life.
-I share tips on how to do this in my classes, in my book and via my monthly mailing list which is available via my Lollipop Wellbeing site.
+I share ideas on how to do this in my Monthly Tips posts.
 Although it’s true that sitting meditation enhances the benefits of mindfulness, you can also develop your own set of tools that can be used whether you meditate or not.

 Are all classes the same?